1966 Indianapolis 500: Practice

 Practice for the "Golden Anniversary 500" opened on Saturday April 30, but cold temperatures and rainy weather for the first few days kept most cars off the track.
 Chuck Hulse (149.8 mph) was the fastest car over the first weekend.
 On Monday May 2, Art Pollard became the first rookie to pass the 145 mph rookie test.
 Jackie Stewart also passed his rookie test.

 On Tuesday May 10, Mario Andretti turned a practice lap of 164.5 mph during practice, establishing himself as an early favorite for the pole position.
 Among the others over the 160 mph mark were A. J. Foyt, George Snider, and Dan Gurney.

 Rain washed out practice on Wednesday May 11.

 On Friday May 13, the final day of practice before time trials, Mario Andretti shattered the unofficial track record by more than 5 mph, running a lap of 167.411 mph.
 Rain hampered most of the day, but Andretti put together additional laps of 166 mph, and 164 mph.
 The next-fastest car was Jim Clark, whose best lap was 165.7 mph.

 Saturday May 14 – Pole Day time trials

 Mario Andretti won the pole position with a four-lap track record of 165.889 mph.
 His best single lap was a record 166.328 mph.

 Chuck Rodee was killed in a crash.
 On his second warmup lap in turn one, Rodee backed into the outside wall, and he died of his injuries at the hospital.

 A total of 18 cars completed qualifying runs on a chilly pole day.

 Sunday May 15 – Second Day Time trials

 After crashing on pole day, A. J. Foyt qualified at 161.355 mph, the fourth-fastest car in the field.

 Saturday May 21 – Third Day Time trials

-Unser brothers Bobby and Al qualified, with rookie Al (162.272 mph) leading the speeds for the day.
+Unser brothers Bobby and Al qualified, with Al (162.272 mph) leading the speeds for the day.
 Bobby Grim qualified his turbo Offy front-engined roadster at 158.367 mph, the only such car in the field.